-Distributions of Principal.
+Distributions of Principal .
 Principal payments will be made to the class A noteholders on each distribution date in an amount generally equal to the Principal Distribution Amount multiplied by the Class A Percentage for that distribution date, until the principal balance of each class of the class A notes is reduced to zero.
 Principal payments on the class A notes will generally be funded from Available Funds and the other sources of funds available for payments of principal described in this prospectus supplement (subject to all prior required distributions).
-See "-Distributions," "-Credit Enhancement," and "-The Class B Notes-Subordination of the Class B Notes" in this prospectus supplement.
+See "-Distributions," "-Credit Enhancement," "-The Class B Notes-Subordination of the Class B Notes" and "-The Class C Notes-Subordination of the Class C Notes" in this prospectus supplement.
 If these sources are insufficient to pay the Class A Noteholders' Principal Distribution Amount for a distribution date, the shortfall will be added to the principal payable to the class A noteholders with respect to principal on subsequent distribution dates.